top of page

 hristos-kitchen

 Coffee is more than just a morning ritual—it’s a global cultural phenomenon with a long, surprising history.
-From ancient legends to modern science, the world’s favorite beverage has plenty of intriguing stories behind it.
-Here are ten fascinating facts about coffee that will make your next cup even more enjoyable.
+From ancient legends to modern science, the world’s favourite beverage has plenty of intriguing stories behind it.
+Here are ten fascinating facts about coffee that will make your next cup even more enjoyable!

 1. Coffee Was Discovered by Dancing Goats